salvoravida/recoil-toolkit/README.md

 |Can read Redux states |  💡 `recoil-toolkit`  | ✅  **yes**|
 |Use outside React  |  💡 `recoil-toolkit`   | ✅  **yes**|
 |Dev Tools |  ⚠️ wip...   | ✅  **yes**|

+Performance: Recoil subscriptions are on atom/selector updaters, while in Redux are on all actions.
+So if you have N connected component and dispatch an action that should trigger only one component, even if re-render is stopped by useSelector optimization, redux have to execute N subscribtion callbacks.

 ## 💥 Demo Todolist CRUD
 live: https://8u0zc.csb.app  src: [codesandbox](https://codesandbox.io/s/recoil-toolkit-main-demo-8u0zc) - [github](https://github.com/salvoravida/recoil-toolkit/tree/master/packages/demo-main)